How To Tell How Old your Computer Is – Mac & PC

 How to tell how old your Windows computer is

-Identifying the age of a Windows computer may be simple or more complex.
+Identifying the age of a Windows computer may be simple, or might require a bit more work.
 If it was a manufactured PC that hasn’t been upgraded, it will be simple.
 If it was a self-built or custom job then it becomes more complicated.

 Check for serial numbers